distanceworkshops/distanceworkshops.github.io/mrds-oct-2022.md

 The Registration Fee is 180.00 GBP.

-To register and pay, please follow [this link](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/online-workshop-distance-sampling-when-animals-are-missed-at-zero-distance-28th-31st-oct-2022) and click on the Book Event button.
+Registration and payment is via the online store at the University of St Andrews -- to register and pay, please follow [this link](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/online-workshop-distance-sampling-when-animals-are-missed-at-zero-distance-28th-31st-oct-2022) and click on the Book Event button.
+The registration deadline is 14th October.

 Once you have registered, we will contact you to collect some follow-up information.

 All participants are asked to abide by our [workshop code of conduct](code-of-conduct).

-Registration will close on 14th October to allow us time to run tests with participants on the video-conference system.

 ## Widening participation scholarship